embedding-benchmark/rteb/CONTRIBUTING.md

-# Contributing to EBR (Embedding Benchmark for Retrieval)
+# Contributing to RTEB (Retrieval Embedding Benchmark)

-Thank you for your interest in contributing to EBR!
+Thank you for your interest in contributing to RTEB!
 This guide will help you add new models and datasets to the benchmark.

 ## Table of Contents